Taiwan (Chinese Taipei)

 Taiwan became a political hot potato at the end of the Chinese Civil War (1927-1950) between the Communists and Nationalists (Guomindang or Kuomindang WG).
 When Mao founded the People’s Republic of China in 1949, the defeated Nationalist leader Chiang Kaishek fled to Taiwan.
 It was the potential rekindling of the Civil War and the possible re-conquest of China by the Nationalists (or conquest of Taiwan by China) that kept the dispute rumbling on.

 The Nationalists had no natural claim to Taiwan when they invaded the island in 1945 after the withdrawal of the Japanese.
 Chiang brought with him $300 million in gold; silver and foreign currency to the island together with the best army divisions (2,000,000 men) and art treasures.
 There was a revolt by the Taiwanese in 1947 against Guomindang rule which was brutally suppressed by General Chen Yi (the February 28th incident ).
-With the start of the Korean War in 1950, America intervened to defend Taiwan from Communist attack.
+With the start of the Korean War in 1950, America intervened to defend Taiwan from attack by the PRC.
 Chiang Kaishek ruled Taiwan as well as a number of small islands dotted along the coast of Fujian and Zhejiang provinces.
 In the period 1954 to 1958 the Communist PLA sought to capture the islands (the Battle of Yijiangshan Islands ).
 The Nationalists with massive American aid fended off attacks at Kinmen (Quemoy).
 Indeed the United States threatened to use nuclear weapons against China if Kinmen was attacked - despite the fact that China did not have an atomic bomb to defend itself at this time.
 In an awkward compromise the Nationalists gave up the Dachen islands but kept control of Matsu and Kinmen.
 So there remains the slightly unreal capability of viewing ‘foreign territory’ within easy sight of mainland China.
 No wonder the relationship with Taiwan is so fraught.

 Throughout the ensuing Cold War between the super powers Chiang Kaishek gambled that a US-Soviet War was likely, and that would bring him huge American military support to drive out the Soviet supported Communists.
 He calculated that this eventuality would sweep him back to power from his ‘temporary’ island fortress of Taiwan.
 It is estimated that the Americans spent $2 billion supporting Chiang, much of which was embezzled.
 US military support included training and transport and during the Korean War the US Navy set up a base in Taiwan.